Woman found guilty of murdering 7-year-old son, 5-year-old girl

-A Naperville woman was found guilty Wednesday of fatally stabbing her 7-year-old son and a 5-year-old girl she was babysitting in a brutal 2012 attack that also claimed the lives of two pet dogs.
+A Naperville woman was found guilty Wednesday of fatally stabbing her 7-year-old son and a 5-year-old girl she was baby-sitting in a brutal 2012 attack that also claimed the lives of two pet dogs.

 Elzbieta Plackowska, 45, was found guilty of 10 counts of first-degree murder and two counts of aggravated cruelty for stabbing the dogs by Judge Robert Miller, according to the DuPage County state’s attorney’s office.